gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ### Running Batch Jobs

-The Yen-Slurm cluster is comprised of 11 shared compute nodes that use [Slurm](https://slurm.schedmd.com/documentation.html){:target="_blank"} to schedule jobs and manage a queue of resources (if there are more requests than resouces available).
+The Yen-Slurm cluster is comprised of 11 shared compute nodes that use [Slurm](https://slurm.schedmd.com/documentation.html){:target="_blank"} to schedule jobs and manage a queue of resources (if there are more requests than resources available).
 It is a batch submission environment like the [Sherlock HPC](https://www.sherlock.stanford.edu){:target="_blank"} cluster.

 To use the optimization software, we first need to load the required modules and activate the virtual Python environment before calling python in the Slurm script.
 Let's save the following Slurm script to a file named `opt_test.slurm`: